tderrien/FEELnc/README.md

 ## Introduction

-This document is intended to give a (minimal) description of the FEELnc pipeline in order to annotate long non-coding RNAs (lncRNA).
+This document is intended to give a (minimal) description of the FEELnc pipeline in order to annotate long non-coding RNAs (lncRNAs).

-Currently, FEELnc is composed of 3 modules (See 3- Launch FEELnc pipeline for more details):
+Currently, FEELnc is composed of 3 modules (See *Launch FEELnc pipeline* for more details):

 	* FEELnc_filter.pl	: Extract, filter candidate transcripts
 	* FEELnc_codpot.pl	: Compute the coding potential of candidate transcripts